ajclarkson/ajclarkson.co.uk/about/index.md

 ## About This Site

-I've started fresh with this version of the site, cast aside old blog posts and such, and moved to a new system in Jekyll.
-It gives me the flexibility to customise every aspect of each post if I like.
-As such the templates that you see now have been lovingly hand coded by me before being converted to a set of static pages by Jekyll.
-That provides you with a fast and reliable experience when browsing this site.
+Everything you see before you has been handcoded with the help of Ruby and Jekyll.
+The output of that's an incredibly fast set of static HTML pages for me to serve up to you.
+It gives me flexibility design every single page but still give you, the reader, a full featured 'blog' to read.

-The type on this site is set in FF Meta Serif, with the sans-serif variant in use for sub-headings and meta data.
+The type is set in FF Meta Serif, with the sans-serif variant in use for sub-headings and meta data.
 Code examples are set in Source Code Pro, all fonts are served by [Typekit](http://www.typekit.com).